Blog

 Nobody is perfect and everyone’s personality tends to have undesirable traits.
 While undesirable traits may overlap with those seen in personality disorders, it does not mean that every person with them has a disorder.
 Furthermore, some personality traits arise temporarily as a natural response to various life situations.
 For example, extended periods of social isolation may make any person become anxious or withdrawn; traits that would otherwise vanish after social integration.

-Historically, personality disorders are known to be the least scientific of all psychological conditions, characterized through societal observations.
+Historically, personality disorders are known to be the least scientific of all psychological conditions, characterized by societal observations.
 Each case of personality is unique and it is rare that a person with a dysfunctional personality matches the precise textbook description of the disorder.
 In this sense, personality disorders may be the hardest to diagnose and the easiest to misdiagnose.

-Personality disorders are broken down into three main categories: Cluster A, Cluster B and Cluster C. Those with these disorders tend to have combinations of traits from the cluster their disorder falls under, but may also exhibit traits from any group.[1]
+Personality disorders are broken down into three main categories: Cluster A, Cluster B, and Cluster C. Those with these disorders tend to have combinations of traits from the cluster their disorder falls under, but may also exhibit traits from any group.[1]

 Cluster A